Derivative principles for invariant ensembles: Additive invariant ensembles

 Let $X\in\herm(n)$ be a random matrix drawn from the invariant probability distribution $F$.
 Its joint probability density $f$ of its eigenvalues $x=(x_{1},\ldots,x_{n})$ is given by~\eqref{1.1.2}.
 The marginal distribution of the diagonal entries $\tilde{x}=(x_{11},\ldots,x_{nn})$ of $X=\{x_{j,k}\}_{j,k=1,\ldots,n}$ is equal to

 In preparation for further analysis, we require that $f_\diag$ has to be in $L^{1,n(n-1)/2}_{\f}(\R^n)$, especially it has to be suitably differentiable.
 We are certain that this condition can be slightly relaxed as the P\'olya ensembles discussed in~\cite[eqn.
-(11)]{Ki19} can be traced back to an univariate density which has to be only $(n-1)$-times differentiable.
+(11)]{Ki19} can be traced back to a univariate density which has to be only $(n-1)$-times differentiable.
+We now restate Propsition~\ref{p1.1} as follows.

 \begin{proposition}[Derivative principle for $\herm(n)$~\cite{CDKW14,MZB16,Fa06}] Let $X\in\herm(n)$ be a $\U(n)$-invariant matrix with a joint probability distribution $f\in L^1(\R^n)$ of the eigenvalues $x$ and a distribution $f_\diag\in L^{1,n(n-1)/2}_{\f}(\R^n)$ of its diagonal entries.
 Then, the two distributions satisfy the relation